-Toast's product surface is the strongest restaurant POS in North America for a reason.
+Toast's product surface is broad for restaurant operations.
 It owns:

 - POS hardware and software for FOH, BOH, kiosks, online ordering, and KDS